GetoXs/MediatR.Extensions.FluentValidation.AspNetCore/README.md

 ## Use

-Just to write down validators for `IRequest` implementation.
+Implement validator for your `IRequest` objects.
 Validation will be executed before handling `IRequestHandler`.

 ```csharp